-From 1997 to 2001, Ms. Burton served as Executive Secretary to the United States Department of Health and Human Services, where she managed policy development and regulations and was advisor to the Secretary of the largest domestic agency within the federal government.
-From 1994 to 1997, she served as Deputy Assistant Secretary for Budget Policy at the Department of Health and Human Services.
-From 1979 to 1994, she was a senior analyst for the U.S. House of Representatives Budget Committee, advising the Committee on funding policy and legislative positions for Social Security, Medicare, Medicaid and other health programs.
+Ms. Burton served as Executive Secretary to the U.S. Department of Health and Human Services, where she managed policy development and regulations and was advisor to the Secretary of the federal government’s largest domestic agency.
+Prior to that, she served as Deputy Assistant Secretary for Budget Policy at HHS and as Senior Analyst to the Budget Committee of the U.S. House of Representatives, advising the Committee on funding policy and legislative positions for Social Security, Medicare, Medicaid and other health programs.

-Ms. Burton is a past Chair of the National Health Council Board of Directors.
-The National Health Council (NHC) is the only organization of its kind that brings together all segments of the health community to provide a united voice for the more than 133 million people with chronic diseases and disabilities and their family caregivers.
+Ms. Burton is a member and Past Chair of the National Health Council (NHC) Board of Directors.
+The NHC is the only organization of its kind that brings together all segments of the health community to provide a united voice for the more than 133 million people with chronic diseases and disabilities and their family caregivers.

-She received her bachelor’s degree from Howard University and her master’s degree from George Washington University, both in Washington, D.C.
+Ms. Burton was born in Augusta, Georgia and attended public schools there.
+She received her bachelor’s degree from Howard University and master’s degree from George Washington University, both in Washington, D.C.